 After the huge box office success and critical acclaim for his 86 minute long documentary film Im Kampf gegen den Weltfeind (In Battle against World Enemy Nr.
 1) Karl Ritter wrote a film script for a feature film on the Spanish Civil War.
 It was meant to be an actual sequel to his 1938 smash hit, Pour le Mérite, starring Paul Hartmann, Fritz Kampers, Albert Hehn, Carsta Löck, and a cast of over one hundred actors.
 Many of these same leading actors were thus contracted to appear in Legion Condor.
 The set construction at the Ufa Babelsberg studios was completed by early August.
 The first scenes were filmed there with a cast of over 200 extras appearing as victorious soldiers fighting for Franco.
 Filming started on 8 August and ran for fifteen days.
 But on 25 August, Ritter was told to halt all further filming.
 “World political events” were mentioned to him confidentially by the government.
 The von Ribbentrop-Stalin Pact had been signed and no anti-Bolshevist film such as Legion Condor was possible during the life of the infamous Pact.
 Ritter’s other anti–Russian film, Kadetten, which had been scheduled to have its world premiere at that year’s Nürnberg Party Day Rally, was also cancelled; as was the Rally itself once the Polish campaign started that week.

-There are no production shots of the film, and there is a single behind-the-scenes photograph of cameraman Günther Anders at work on the Ufa set that August.
 The film was actually announced in the 1939/1940 Ufa season preview book for cinema owners.
 The German poster design was shown in the preview book; which we published in full colour in our KARL RITTER book.